 With no one in front of you to raise a hand or flash an unsure look, it’s easy to barrel ahead and keep lecturing in an online setting.Good teachers slow down and take breaks often enough to allow silence for the students.Click To Tweet

 Silence is key because it gives students time to catch up, think about the concepts you are introducing, and formulate questions they have.
 The engagement level increases dramatically when you provide this silent reflection time.

 4 Create a Comprehensive Lesson Plan in Advance of the Course

-It’s important to have a clearly outline plan in place before you sit down to teach your first live online class or webinar.
+It’s important to have a clearly outlined plan in place before you sit down to teach your first live online class or webinar.
 There are a number of solid templates you can draw from online, both from traditional teaching settings and more diverse digital course settings.

 Two things you should make sure you have answered well in advance, however, are “who will take this course?” and “what objectives do I want to address in this course?”
 Know the purpose and the audience for your information.

 5. Actively Engage and Involve Students

 Student engagement is harder when teaching online.
 It requires more than just an “on the spot” question to one of your students.
 Creative ways to draw students into the content and show that their input is important will go a long way.

 One thing you can do that works extremely well is to ask additional questions during the registration process.
 Using the custom checkout fields in Yondo, create specific questions for your students that you can reference in your course.
 They will then provide answers to these questions when they sign up for one of your online classes.
 For example, you could ask a group of art students “what is the most challenging technique in watercolors?”
 During your course, you can share the top 10 answers to that question, using them as a guide for some of the content you teach.
 Those students will be immediately engaged.